fut-infrastructure/implementation-guide/pages/_includes/ehealth-devicemetric-intro.md

 At any time, a Practitioner can set which of the initial, degraded and overridden device quality shall be used as current.

+### Life cycle
+In most cases DeviceMetric resources are created by the SSL subsystem when a Device is signalelled to be in use by a Patient.

+The initial values of device quality is set from values in the SSL catalogue.